Welcome to BCHE!

 What does BCHE expect of me?

 All members should read the by-laws.
-As a member you will be asked to be willing to volunteer, assist with, or coordinate one or more events per school year.
+There is a service requirement that comes with membership, so we ask that you be willing to volunteer for, assist with, or help coordinate one or more events/activities each year.
 Members must agree to keep names, addresses, phone numbers, personal email addresses, and other contact information of fellow members in strict confidence.
-Only publicly posted board members' contact information may be shared.
+Only publicly posted board members' contact information may be shared (do not share private phone numbers/addresses).
 Posting fellow members’ personal information on social media sites is strictly prohibited, as is posting pictures of other people’s children without consent.
 Publicly shared comments deemed slanderous, malicious, or prejudicial to BCHE interests will be deleted and considered grounds for termination of membership.
-Members are responsible for checking the calendar and website, adhering to dress code and behavioral policy, and reading member emails so they can stay informed about upcoming events, activities, and deadlines.
+Members are responsible for checking the calendar and website for info, adhering to dress code and behavioral policy, and reading member emails so they can stay informed about upcoming events, activities, and deadlines.

 Does BCHE have a dress code?